ldtteam/MinecoloniesWiki/source/workers/lumberjack.md

 </div>
 <br>

-**Hint:** You can give the Lumberjack an enchanted axe and reap the benefits of the speed he will be chopping down trees for your Town's needs.
+**Hint:** You can give the Lumberjack an enchanted axe and reap the benefits of the speed that it will be chopping down trees for your Town's needs.
 Also you can remove any trees/saplings and replant any type of sapling in any pattern or shape you need to create your perfect grove, for easier access and less walking around, which means more chop chop... ;p